Bhupendra2020/mysql/README.md

 Compatibility Issues
 --------------------

-- Volume created by MySQL 5.6 cannot be used in MySQL 5.5 Images or MariaDB images
+- Volume created by MySQL 5.6 cannot be used in MySQL 5.5 Images.